telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 ---
 title: Mocking Non-public Members and Types
 page_title: Mocking Non-public Members and Types | JustMock Documentation
-description: Mocking Non-public Members and Types
+description: Learn how you can isolate non-public members and types by mocking them with JustMock.
 previous_url: /advanced-usage-mocking-non-public-members-and-types.html
 slug: justmock/advanced-usage/mocking-non-public-members-and-types
 tags: mocking,non-public,members,and,types